tokenika/eosfactory/contracts/arbitration/tests/test1.md

 ## Scenario

 There are two persons, `Alice` and `Carol`, both having their accounts in a `Bank`.
 The `Bank` provides the service of `LC` (Letter of Credit).
-Hence, the parties can enter a deal that involves a temporal deposition of resources in the `Bank`, released when the deal is concluded in an agreed way.
+Hence, parties can enter a deal that involves a temporal deposition of resources in the `Bank`, released when the deal is concluded in an agreed way.

 ## Setup EOSFactory